markdaniel1982/MD82-P4/README.md

 ## Future Features

-- Add option for users to edit comments
+- Add an option for users to edit comments
+- Add profile page for users to add profile image and edit personal details

 ## Features Not Included

-- Add option for users to upload photos into the comments
+- Add an option for users to upload photos into the comments

 ___